An Effective Study Leads to Humbleness

 Superficial minds have opinions about nearly every subject.
 He who possesses scarce knowledge pretends to himself that he knows it all.

 The less one searches for truth, the more one can think his knowledge is vast, and his wisdom, immense.
 “Personal opinion” is used as a pretext by those who do not want to learn.
-The attitude of one who seems to know-it-all is used to hide his own mental laziness.
+The general attitude of one who seems to know-it-all is used as a mask to hide his own mental laziness.
 Ignorance is shy, and covers itself under the appearance of opinion.

 On the other hand, he who searches for truth can see the enormity of that which he ignores.